Alana Stevenson, dog behaviorist, cat behaviorist, dog trainer, and author, with tabby cat and blue nose pit bull from animal shelter

 Instructor – Animal Behavior, Handling & Management (Bancroft School of Massage Therapy, 2007-2010)

-Alana has created instructional content for shelters, rescues, and universities, including a full-semester feline behavior curriculum for the University of Vermont’s Department of Animal & Veterinary Sciences.
-Her webinars have been used internationally to support humane handling and improve outcomes for animals in care.
+Alana has created instructional content for animal shelters, rescues, and universities, including a full-semester curriculum on feline behavior for the University of Vermont’s Department of Animal & Veterinary Sciences.

 Media Features

-Alana’s work has been featured in publications such as Cat Friendly Homes, Animal Wellness Magazine, American Dog, and Life With Cats.
-She was interviewed by The Boston Globe as a feline behaviorist and appeared on the New England television show Chronicle in a segment highlighting her animal behavior practice.
+Alana’s work has appeared in publications such as Cat Friendly Homes, Animal Wellness Magazine, American Dog, K9 Magazine, Hondenleven, Life with Dogs, and Life With Cats.
+She was interviewed by The Boston Globe, appeared on the New England television show Chronicle as a featured animal behaviorist, and was on Capital News 9 in New York, where she provided tips on how to calm excitable, high-energy dogs.
+She has been interviewed on multiple podcasts and featured in various media outlets.